zchap40/electron-ostc/README.txt

 The OSTC was originally designed and developed by G. Colville (ramtop-retro), and is available here as OSTC_v1.

-I developed a more compact version of the PCB, with an almost identical circuit, filed here as OSTC_v2.
+I (zchap40) developed a more compact version of the PCB, with an almost identical circuit, filed here as OSTC_v2.
 The Electron is not just an elegant looking machine from the exterior, but in my opinion, is also of elegant design on the inside too.
 I wanted a version of the OSTC that matched the aesthetic of the Electron's motherboard, and that's what I hope OSTC_v2 delivers.

 The turbo switching functionality of the original OSTC circuit is an emulated switch, and does not allow the turbo card to be physically switched out of the motherboard.
-This is why I removed the header for the external switch in OSTC_v2.
-I felt it wasn't useful enough to take up board space.
 OSTC_v3 takes the idea for the OSTC further by providing actual hardware switching functionality.
 It employs high-bandwidth analog data switches to connect the 12 re-routed data lines from the motherboard to either the OSTC circuit, or directly to the 6502 processor.
 This is controlled by the on-board three-way switch, allowing the turbo card to be set to 1) turbo speed, 2) normal speed (emulated), and 3) native speed (turbo card physically switched out).
 A two-pin micro header allows an external switch to be connected to enable the 'native' mode, where the turbo card is completely switched out of the hardware.
 Closing the external switch will always override whatever setting is selected on the on-board switch of the turbo card.

 OSTC_v3 has the exact same PCB form factor as OSTC_v2.
 The only disadvantage is the higher cost of construction.